 I still cannot believe how lucky I have been.
 The collections are in about 40 galleries and shops all over the country and I have the shop of my dreams with workshops behind it.
-I get to choose beautiful work to exhibit in the shop from other designers and I meet incredible people who come from miles around to consult about commissions'
+I get to choose beautiful work to exhibit in the store from other designers and I meet incredible people who come from miles around to consult about commissions'

 Diana Porter has received the seal of approval from the Worshipful Company of Goldsmiths and has been invited to join Who's Who in Gold and Silver the company's prestigious directory of the leading jewellers, silversmiths and art medallists working in the UK. www.whoswhoingoldandsilver.com

-Our workshop is situated just behind the shop, where our highly skilled team of jewellers handmake all of Diana’s original designs.
+Our workshop is situated just behind the store, where our highly skilled team of jewellers handmake all of Diana’s original designs.
 They are on hand to help with repairs and queries throughout the week, making it easy for you to pop in and discuss your needs.

-Being Bristol born and bred, it has been a dream come true for Diana to now have her shop and workshop in one space, on the historic Park Street.
+Being Bristol born and bred, it has been a dream come true for Diana to now have her store and workshop in one space, on the historic Park Street.
 Diana has her own studio space next to the workshop, where she works on all of her bespoke pieces and her infamous etchings.